 FEMA was part of the Asian Network for Free Elections (ANFREL) and the Global Network of Domestic Election Monitors (GNDEM), collaborating with international observer groups.
 It had participated in monitoring elections globally, including in Thailand (1996), Cambodia (1998, 2008), Nepal (2008), and India (1999), among others.
 FEMA members also participated in international delegations organized by institutions such as the Commonwealth Secretariat, SAARC, and National Democratic Institute (NDI), monitoring elections in Bulgaria, South Africa, Sri Lanka, Pakistan, and Indonesia.

-International workshop on 'Electoral Law reform in 1997, President The First Executive Committee of FEMA met Shahabuddin Shahabuddin Ahmed, Ambassador Fakhruddin Ahmed FEMA Ahmed, the Honorable President of Bangladesh.
-Chairperson, and Feroz M. Hassan - Secretary General- FEMA.
+Shahabuddin Ahmed, Ambassador Fakhruddin Ahmed FEMA Chairperson, the Honorable President of Bangladesh. and Feroz M. Hassan - Secretary General-FEMA.